Cutting-edge research from fundamental principles through to applications

 The German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) is not just the aeronautics and space research centre of the Federal Republic of Germany.
 It combines its scientific work and technological developments in these areas with its expertise in energy, transport, security and digitalisation.
 In addition to its own research, in its capacity as a space agency, DLR is responsible for the planning and implementation of German space activities on behalf of the federal government.
 In addition, DLR serves as an umbrella organisation for one of Germany’s largest project management agencies.

-DLR employs approximately 8000 people at 20 locations: Cologne (Headquarters and location of the Executive Board), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Dresden, Göttingen, Hamburg, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Stade, Stuttgart, Trauen and Weilheim.
+DLR employs approximately 8400 people at 26 locations: Cologne (Headquarters and location of the Executive Board), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Cochstedt, Cottbus, Dresden, Göttingen, Hamburg, Hanover, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Rheinbach, Sankt Augustin, Stade, Stuttgart, Trauen, Ulm, Weilheim and Zittau.
 DLR also has offices in Brussels, Paris, Tokyo and Washington D.C.

 An active member of the Helmholtz Association